-Imagine the Welcome Series in your e-commerce is experiencing a major decline in click through rates and revenue per email compared to a few months ago.
+Imagine that your post-subscription Email Welcome Series is experiencing a major decline in click-through rates and revenue per email compared to a few months ago.

-You validate the trigger events.
+You validate the tracking of trigger events.
 It also does not contain any issues.

-You validate the jinja in the creatives themselves - once again, it also does not contain any issues!
+You validate the Jinja code in the creatives themselves - once again, it also does not contain any issues!

-So you double check YoY numbers for the delivered of the Welcome Series and you realize you are sending 10-15x times more Welcome Series emails, and that increase correlates almost directly with a major decline in CTR%.
+So, you double-check the year-over-year (YoY) numbers for the number of delivered Welcome Series emails and realize you are sending 10-15 times more this year.
+The increase corresponds strongly with a major decline in CTR%, as shown in the two anonymized graphs below.

 If you find yourself in this situation, you are probably being email list bombed.

-In this article we will cover what List Bombing is , its negative impact and what you can do about it to prepare and what to do when it happens.
+In this article, we will cover what List Bombing is, its negative impact, what you can do to prepare, and what to do when it happens.

 List Bombing